To apply to the 2019 Guildmaster awards please select which version of the app you currently use:

 The primary requirement for receiving a Guildmaster Award is exemplary customer service, as demonstrated by an extremely high customer recommendation rate.
 In the home building, remodeling, and real estate industry, the average customer recommendation rate for businesses is approximately 70%.
 In order to receive a Guildmaster Award, a member must achieve a recommendation rate of 90% or greater.

-In considering eligibility for an award, GuildQuality reviews survey feedback received from all customers who have bought a home or had work completed in the current calendar year.
+In considering eligibility for an award, GuildQuality reviews survey feedback received from all customers who were sent a survey in the current calendar year.
 If that includes fewer than 20 survey responses (as is often the case for companies with a small number of customers each year), GuildQuality includes older responses in the review as well, so that the feedback from the most recent 20 customers who responded to a survey are considered.
 Under no circumstances are Guildmembers with fewer than 20 survey responses eligible for a Guildmaster Award.

 In addition to a minimum number of survey responses, GuildQuality also requires a minimum response rate.
 Candidates with fewer than 20 survey responses in the year must have a minimum survey response rate of 70%.
 The minimum response rate decreases as a candidate’s survey feedback increases according to the schedule below.
 Candidates with 100 or more survey responses in the year must have a minimum survey response rate of 50%.